fablabsd/MakerPass-Backend/install/README.txt

 Dependencies:

-** POCO -- untar, and follow instructions for install in linux in the README

 ** WeMo API ("ouimeaux") -- follow instructions in the docs dirctory for easy_install (note this is not how we did it initially for this install, but running easy_install